loren-mur/nori/README.md

 - NL means denoising - Script written.
 Have to understand how to get dataset in exr format from nori.
 - Image Textures - done.
 Have to compare it with Mitsuba.
 - Spotlight - done.
 Have to compare it with Mitsuba.
-- Procedural Texture - almost finished.
+- Procedural Texture - done.
+How to compare it with Mitsuba?
+Try different noises.

 Niklaus Houska:
 - Disney BRDF (baseColor, Metal, Specular, specularTint, Roughness, clearcoat, clearcoatGloss)